Your Directors have pleasure in presenting the Thirty-second Annual Report, together

 ||For and on behalf of the Board

 Annexure to the Report of the Board of Directors as required under the Companies

 (Disclosure of Particulars in the Report of the Board of Directors) Rules, 1988, for the

-year ended March 31, 2012
+year ended March 31, 2013

 A. CONSERVATION OF ENERGY

 1. Electricity: At the Chinchwad and Savli manufacturing facilities, consumption

-effectively utilising high power-consuming machinery and improving
+cycle time, effectively utilising power-consuming machinery and reducing power consumption

-2. Water: At Paudh plant, around 135000 m3 water has been recycled and
+At Paudh and Jhagadia plants, around 1,70,000 m3 water has been recycled and

 B. TECHNOLOGY ABSORPTION